Arterial Hypertension (Systemic Hypertension) in Dogs

-Arterial hypertensionHypertension, or high blood pressure, is a condition in which the blood pressure in the arteries is consistently elevated.
-In dogs and cats, this can lead to damage to organs such as the heart, kidneys, and eyes, and requires medical treatment. in dogs, also known as systemic high blood pressure, is a condition in which blood pressure in the arteries is chronically elevated.
+Arterial Hypertension in dogs, also known as systemic hypertension, is a condition in which blood pressure in the arteries is chronically elevated.
 This condition can lead to serious health problems if left untreated.

 The most important facts at a glance